 Before cooking any type of meat, you must find out what internal temperature must be reached for the meat to be safely eaten.
 This is important for several reasons.
-The first, and most important, being that you don't want to give anyone food poisoning or a food-borne illness by undercooking the meat, or leaving the meat in the 'Danger Zone.'
+The first, and most important, is that you don't want to give anyone food poisoning or a food-borne illness by undercooking the meat, or leaving the meat in the 'Danger Zone.'
 The second is because you want to ensure that you are cooking your meat to your desired doneness (i.e. rare, medium-rare, medium, etc.) and not overcooking it.

 Safe Internal Meat Temperatures